onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ## Setting the goals

 Everything you do should have an explicit goal before you start.
 Write it down, communicate and approve it, then start the planning.
-To me the most important goals when working with data are:
+To me the three most important goals for an Insights team are:

 ##### Identify the "real" problems